Español English

 They are small tropical herbaceous plants with fleshy reddish stems that reach 30 cm (11.8") in height.
 The attractive rounded leaves are silver in color with dark green veins and reminiscent of the shape of a watermelon.
 The flowers, if they produce them, are erect greenish-white spikes that are not decorative.

-They are used as indoor and greenhouse plants; they are ideal for well-lit bathrooms.
-In summer they can be grown on patios and terraces avoiding full sun.
-They combine very well with other plants of the genus Peperomia.
+Watermelon peperomia is used as indoor and greenhouse plants; it's ideal for well-lit bathrooms.
+In summer it can be grown on patios and terraces avoiding full sun.
+It combines very well with other plants of the genus Peperomia.

 Peperomia argyreia needs a light exposure without direct sun.
 It does not resist temperatures below 10 ºC (50 ºF).